mattermost/docs/source/channels/customize-your-channel-sidebar.rst

 1. Select the **Category options** icon in the sidebar, then select **Delete Category**.
 2. Select **Delete** to confirm or select **X** to cancel.

-All channels and direct message conversations in the deleted category move back to their default **Channels** and **direct messages** categories.
+All channels and direct message conversations in the deleted category move back to their default **Channels** and **Direct Messages** categories.
 Deleting a category never removes you from channels you have joined.

 Organize channels in categories
 -------------------------------